General Model FAQs

 What is the funding amount and duration of award for the CGT Access Model?

-The duration of the award is anticipated to be up to 10.5 years.
+Selected applicants will receive up to $9.55 million in Cooperative Agreement funding over a period of 10 years and 5 months.
 The Model Performance Period and the Cooperative Agreement Period of Performance are anticipated to conclude on December 31, 2035.

 What is the difference between Implementation and Milestone Funding?